 Why Small Business Owners Should Care

-If you own a gas station that runs tight margins or a coffee shop juggling inventory and labor costs, cash flow matters.
+If you own a gas station that runs tight margins or a coffee shop juggling inventory and labor costs, cash flow matters—especially as rising costs and slowing demand hit small businesses.
 Here’s how instant payments help:

 1. Better Cash Flow Management